Skip to main content

 However, it also includes related functions such as account management, order fulfillment, billing, and accounts receivables.
 Quote to cash occurs after the early stages of the buyer’s journey (marketing activities, prospect outreach, follow-up calls) have all been completed and has a significant impact on the revenue generated from a sales deal.

 That’s the technical explanation.
-In layman’s terms, quote-to-cash is just the process in which products and services are packaged to meet a prospect’s needs, the package is given a price, and the price is delivered as a “quote” to the prospect.
+In layman’s terms, quote-to-cash is just the process in which products and services are packaged to meet a prospect’s needs, the package is given a price, and the total amount is delivered as a “quote” to the prospect.
 If the prospect accepts the quote, their order gets fulfilled, and the finance team handles all the invoicing, billing, and revenue recognition afterward.

 The word “quote” refers to the initial quote or offer made to a prospect by a member of your sales team, and “cash” refers to the revenue generated from that deal.
 It is crucial for everything in between those two points in the sales funnel to work like a well-oiled machine.

-What is the Quote to Order Process?
+What is the Quote-to-Order Process?

-Quote-to-order is the sale—it describes the initial series of steps that exist within the quote to cash process: product configuration and pricing, quoting, customer acceptance, and order fulfillment.
+Quote-to-order is the sale—it describes the initial series of steps that exist within the quote-to-cash process: product configuration and pricing, quoting, customer acceptance, and order fulfillment.
 Basically, it’s everything that occurs before the finance team gets involved.

 An efficient quote-to-order process is critical for sales teams because it is tied directly to their quote turnaround times and potential win rates.